 For more sophisticated traders:

 These are six strategies recommended for options traders.
-There are other good strategies available, but these methods are that each is easy to understand.
+There are other good strategies available, but these methods are considered the easiest to understand.
 When getting started with options, it is advantageous to work with strategies that allow you to be confident that you know how to open, manage, and close your positions.

 At the top of the list is covered call writing (CCW).
 This is a wonderful way for rookies to learn all about options.
 Many option rookies already understand the stock market and have investing experience.
 Thus, beginning with an option strategy that includes stock ownership is a logical way to introduce investors to the world of stock options.